martinibiscotti/summitcables/index.md

 Should you still face a problem, feel free to reach out to [support@summitcables.com](mailto:support@summitcables.com)

->All cables made by Summitcables are USB 2.0, hence they are not compatible with newer USB standards such as USB 3.0, USB 3.1, USB-PD, etc.
+> All cables made by Summitcables are USB 2.0, hence they are not compatible with newer USB standards such as USB 3.0, USB 3.1, USB-PD, etc.

 ###### | [previous section](#shipping) | [return to top](#table-of-contents) | next section |

 ---

+###### * Sections indicated with an asterisk are required, other sections are optional.

 ###### © 2019 Summitcables